pippinbarr/cart253-2020/modules/06/introduction-to-object-oriented-programming.md

 This is not, however, a situation where we can respond with a __loop__.
 The code we're repeating is spread out, it involves both variables and functions.

-Most importantly, our repetition here is all about this idea that we have two __objects__ (`fish` and `fish2`) that are __the same kind of thing__ (they're both fish!).
+Most importantly, our repetition here is all about this idea that we have two __objects__ (`fish` and `fish2`) that are __the same kind of thing__.
+They're both fish!

 What we really want is a way to write down a kind of __template__ for what a fish is.
+Ideally this would include both its __properties__ (position, size, etc.) and its __functions__ (setting up, moving, displaying).

-This would include its qualities (its properties) and how it behaves (its functions).
-Then we could __create two (or more!) fish__ out of that template.
+If we had such a template, we could __create two (or more!) fish__ out of that template and not have to repeat all that code.

-Well, that __is__ something we can do.
+As you might image, that __is__ something we can do.

 And so, my friends, we come to __Object-Oriented Programming__ (OOP)

 ---

-## A `class` is a template
+## The template we want is called a `class`

+We want to write a template that describes what a fish is.
+In Object-Oriented Programming, a template for creating new objects like this is called a `class`.

-So, we want to tell our program about the general idea of a fish.
-To do this we are going to make a `class` called `Fish`.
+So, we are going to make a `class` called `Fish`.

-We're going to create this `class` inside a __new file__ which we will name after the class, so it will be called `Fish.js`.
-Any time we want to create a class, we will make a new file with the same name as the class like this.
-These files can live in the `js/` folder alongside our main script.
+We're going to create this `class` inside a __new file__ which we will __name after the class__, so it will be called `Fish.js`.
+Any time we want to create a class, we will make a new file in our `js/` folder with the same name as the class.

-For now we create `Fish.js`.
+So, we create `Fish.js`.

-To begin with, we'll include the most basic part of defining a class, which looks like this
+To begin with, we'll include the most basic skeleton for defining a class, which looks like this

 `Fish.js`
 ```javascript